natalieagus/50005/docs/Labs/03-Lab3-toctou.md

 ---
 layout: default
 permalink: /labs/02-toctou
-title: Lab 3 - Time of Check, Time of Use Attack
+title: Time of Check, Time of Use Attack
 description:  Investigate how TOCTOU attack is launched
 parent: Labs
 nav_order:  3